 Biographical sketch

-I am an interdisciplinary behavioral scientist & evolutionary anthropologist, currently Assistant Professor at the University Mohammed VI Polytechnic in the Africa Institute for Research in Economics and Social Sciences and the Faculty of Governance, Economics and Social Sciences.
+I am an interdisciplinary behavioral scientist and evolutionary anthropologist, currently Assistant Professor at the University Mohammed VI Polytechnic in the Africa Institute for Research in Economics and Social Sciences and the Faculty of Governance, Economics and Social Sciences.
 I also co-direct The Omo Valley Research Project.

 I was previously a Research Fellow at The Institute for Advanced Study in Toulouse.
 I completed my Ph.D. in Evolutionary Anthropology at Washington State University and my B.A. in Anthropology and Psychology from the University of Nebraska–Lincoln.